SkelleyBelly/carbonite/content/blog/js-exchange-talk/index.md

 In this blog I share a brief synopsis on why I did it, how I did it and some of the lessons I learnt along the way.
 #### The Why
 There are various reasons why it is a good idea to talk at events like this.
-These mainly fall into the following 3 categories..
+These mainly fall into the following 3 categories:

 ##### Benefits for AND:
 We have some of the leading minds in software development here at AND, but we are very "internal".
 We have such an active and extensive internal community that we often choose to have our Techy Discussions just between ourselves.
 This is great for upskilling ANDis but means that we are very quiet on external forums, blogs and meetups..
 Nobody knows about us.
 We can change that by speaking at these sorts of events.